fluent/fluent-bit-docs/installation/linux/ubuntu.md

 ## Update your sources lists

-On Ubuntu, you need to add our APT server entry to your sources lists, please add the following content at bottom of your **/etc/apt/sources.list** file - ensure to set `CODENAME` to your specific [Ubuntu release name](https://wiki.ubuntu.com/Releases) (e.g. `jammy` for Ubuntu 22.04):
+On Ubuntu, you need to add our APT server entry to your sources lists, please add the following content at bottom of your **/etc/apt/sources.list** file - ensure to set `CODENAME` to your specific [Ubuntu release name](https://wiki.ubuntu.com/Releases) (e.g. `focal` for Ubuntu 20.04):

 ```bash
 deb [signed-by=/usr/share/keyrings/fluentbit-keyring.gpg] https://packages.fluentbit.io/ubuntu/${CODENAME} ${CODENAME} main